yxkrage/hass-ecb-exchange-rates/README.md

       - NOK
 ```

 Add the following to your `configuration.yaml` under `sensor:`.
-This will create on sensor for each currency specified above.
+This will create one sensor for each currency specified above.
 ```yaml
 sensor:
  - platform: ecb_exr